IGNITING REAL CHANGE

 Our company vision is to make a difference; by igniting real change in the world.
 We do this through education (our passion) and by inspiring one student at a time, empowering them to shape their own world.

-This is the motivation behind us launching our CAL Charity Program in 2019.
+This is the motivation behind us launching our Igniting Real Change program in 2019.
 It is through this program we hope to give back to our community (near and far) in very real and meaningful ways.

 Igniting Real Change begins with an individual.